 13. Saber

-With its focus solely on stablecoin and wrapped token pairs, Saber stands out as one of the decentralised exchanges on the Solana blockchain.
-It also utilises the AMM protocol and is a wise choice for crypto holders who want to trade stablecoins in a decentralised setting.
+With its focus solely on stablecoin and wrapped token pairs, Saber stands out as one of the decentralized exchanges on the Solana blockchain.
+It also utilises the AMM protocol and is a wise choice for crypto holders who want to trade stablecoins in a decentralized setting.

 14. Balancer